 - When at the central level, the central level, you could be posted as the Cabinet Secretary Additional Secretary, Joint Secretary, the Deputy Secretary and/ or the Under Secretary.

-- As an IAS official, you will have the complete authority, capability, and opportunity to aid needy and poor of the society.
+- As an IAS official, you will have complete authority, capability, and opportunity to aid the needy and poor of society.

 - You will be responsible for the Recovery of income, and the unhindered functioning of tax courts.

 - You will be working as an executive magistrate.

 - You will function as a Head of Development (CDO) / District Development Commissioner.

 - You will supervise the implementation of the state and also central government policies.